1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 Key Features Of The 1970 Nickel

-The 1970 nickel showcases Felix Schlag’s classic design from 1938.
-This coin displays distinctive characteristics on both sides.
-The composition consists of 75% copper and 25% nickel.
+The 1970 nickel showcases Felix Schlag’s classic design that entered production in 1938.
+This coin displays distinctive characteristics on both sides that collectors should know how to identify.
+The composition consists of 75% copper and 25% nickel, giving it a silver-like appearance despite containing no silver whatsoever.
 Understanding these features helps collectors identify authentic specimens and assess their condition accurately.

 The Obverse Of The 1970 Nickel

-The inscription “IN GOD WE TRUST” arcs clockwise on the left side.
-The word “LIBERTY” and year “1970” appear on the right.
-A five-pointed star separates these elements.
-The mint mark “D” or “S” sits below the date.
-Schlag’s initials “FS” appear below Jefferson’s shoulder.
+The inscription “IN GOD WE TRUST” arcs clockwise along the left side.
+The word “LIBERTY” and year “1970” appear on the right, separated by a five-pointed star.
+The mint mark “D” or “S” sits directly below the date, while Schlag’s initials “FS” appear below Jefferson’s shoulder — added in 1966 after being absent from the coin for 28 years.

 The Reverse Of The 1970 Nickel